pjking07/pjking07.github.io/_posts/2014-08-08-preaching-on-your-feet.md

 ---
-title: Preaching on Your Feet
+title: "Preaching on Your Feet, by Fred Lybrand"
 layout: post
 category: reviews
 tag: seminary